Jumping rope is a form of cardio exercise that world-class athletes — from boxers to football pros — swear by. Jumping rope helps:

 The key to jumping rope for weight loss starts with understanding how to lose weight.

-The medical literature agrees that the first rule of weight loss is to create a calorie deficit.
+The that the first rule of weight loss is to create a calorie deficit.
 A “calorie deficit” is simply defined as using more calories than you consume throughout the day.
 You can do this by being mindful of your food intake and by burning calories through exercise.

 To lose one pound of fat per week, you need to create a consistent calorie deficit of 500 to 1,000 calories per day.
 That amounts to around 3,500 calories per week.